-Ohio child-sex and human-trafficking sting nabs more than 100, including church leader, ER doctor: report
+Ohio child sex trafficking sting nabs more than 100, including church leader, ER doctor: report

-More than 100 people, including a medical doctor and a church youth director, were arrested as part of a massive human-trafficking and child-sex sting operation based in central Ohio, according to a report.
+More than 100 people, including a medical doctor and a church youth director, were arrested as part of a massive human trafficking and child sex sting operation based in central Ohio, according to a report.

 Those arrested included 24 men caught when they showed up at an undisclosed location with the intention of meeting a child for sex, Maj.
 Steven Tucker of the Franklin County Sheriff's Office said.